 But much of the leap in commodity prices was due to investors and other speculators.
 Exchange-traded funds had already tied up much of the physical supplies of gold and other precious metals.
 Futures contracts held by speculators were up 12 percent in 2010 through October, with sharp increases in bullish bets on crude oil, copper and silver.
 Volatility forced futures exchanges to raise margin requirements on a number of commodities.

 The confidence that China would continue to buy huge quantities of almost all commodities has been the bedrock belief of speculators.
-For example, there were rumors that China was again building its emergency petroleum reserve in the first half of this year.
+For example, there were rumors that China was again building its emergency in the first half of this year.

 I’ve studied many bubbles over the years, and concentrated on predicting their demises.
 Commodities show every sign of being in one.

 China added to the commodity frenzy last year by slashing exports of rare-earth metals used in high-tech batteries, TV sets, mobile phones and defense products.
 China supplies 95 percent of these elements, and consumes 60 percent, exporting the rest.
 Its exports of rare earths fell 9 percent in 2010, but still exceeded the government’s quota by a third.

 Chinese authorities cut the for the first half of this year by 35 percent from a year earlier.
 Japanese manufacturers of high-tech gear are seeking alternative supplies.
 Of course, China maintains that its ongoing trade and political spats with Japan have nothing to do with the tighter quotas.
 They were necessary, Chinese leaders say, to sustain rare-earth development and deal with environmental damage caused by mining.

 Speculators are starting to take stock of the evidence of a hard landing in China, and industrial commodity prices, including copper, are swooning.
 As in the past, warnings about shortages in key industrial inputs are magically being contradicted as unaccounted-for stockpiles materialize.